weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ## Overview

 Here, you will gain a hands-on overview of what you can do with Weaviate.
-If you have questions about some of the steps - don't worry, you can dig further into each step in more detail in later [tutorials](../tutorials/index.md).

 By the end of this page, you will have:
-- Vectorized the quiz data
+- Vectorized a dataset
 - Added the vectorized data to Weaviate, and
 - Performed vector searches to retrieve relevant objects